GeotrekCE/Geotrek-mobile/README.md

 ========
 Geotrek mobile is a mobile hybride app.
 This repository contain the source files but not the cordova project.
 Please follow the README to know how to use it.

-Note: Geotrek mobile v1.X is compatible only with v1.X of Geotrek Rando and Geotrek mobile v2.X is compatible only with v2.X of Geotrek Admin
+Note: Geotrek mobile V1.X is compatible with Geotrek Admin 0.XX and Geotrek mobile v2.X is compatible with Geotrek Admin 2.XX.